ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/javascript/index.md

 ---
 title: Ethereum for JavaScript developers
-description: Learn how to develop for Ethereum using JavaScript-based projects and tooling
+description: Learn how to develop for Ethereum using JavaScript-based projects and tooling.
 lang: en
 sidebar: true
 ---